er-ri/cheatsheets/README.md

 `AWS Glue's FindMatches` -> A new way to perform **de-duplication** as part of *Glue ETL*.
 `RecordIO` -> The best **format** choice on models.
 `Amazon SQS` -> Send, store, and receive messages between software components at any volume.
-`AWS Step Functions` -> A visual **workflow service** that helps developers use AWS services to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning (ML) pipelines.
+`AWS Step Functions` -> A visual **workflow service** that helps developers use AWS services to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning (ML) **pipelines**.
 `Amazon Simple Workflow Service` -> A fully managed **workflow service** for building scalable, resilient applications.
 More complex then *AWS Step Functions*.
-`EMR File System (EMRFS)` -> An implementation of HDFS that all Amazon EMR clusters use for **reading and writing** regular files from Amazon EMR directly to *Amazon S3*.
 `LibSVM` -> A specific **data format** for the data analysis tool LibSVM. *Glue ETL*, *Kinesis Analytics* are not supported.
-`ImageNet` -> A large visual **database** designed for use in visual object recognition software research.

 ### Note
 * A Spot interruption on the **Master node** will *terminate* the entire *cluster*, and on a **Core node**, it can lead to HDFS *data loss*.